In This Article

 There’s a lot you can do with products around your home, Airbnb, villa, and hotel – as long as you have access to ice cubes, lemons, oats and honey (all of which you can pinch from your hotel’s breakfast buffet), you can make your skincare products!

-With all these products being sourced by you, you can be 100% confident that they’re completely natural, chemical free and are products that can only benefit your skin and cut down your hoard of bottles, pots, and sachets you were hoping to bring with you.
+With you sourcing all essential face products, you can be certain that they are completely natural, chemical-free, and products that can only benefit your skin, reducing the hoard of bottles, pots, and sachets you were hoping to bring with you.

 4. Opt for Multi-Use Products

-My best tip saved until last!
+My best skincare tips were saved until last!
 Using a multi-use product is a great time and space saving travel essential that can potentially cut your holiday skincare routine down to just one item.
 Replacing your cleanser, exfoliator, moisturizer, mask, balm, and serum, an all-in-one product can be used for everything imaginable!